-In order to leverage this potential, the Faculty of Mechanical Engineering focuses specifically on developing the skills of female students to promote their careers.
+In order to leverage this potential, the Department of Mechanical Engineering focuses specifically on developing the skills of female students to promote their careers.
 In addition, it aims to create an attractive study and learning environment that generates enthusiasm for research and science.
-By networking female students up to the doctoral students of the faculty, synergies are used from the beginning and potentials are picked up.
+By networking female students up to the doctoral students of the department, synergies are used from the beginning and potentials are picked up.

 Further information as well as important links and offers:

-The Equal Opportunity Representative of the Faculty of Mechanical Engineering offers individual consultation hours for advice on all aspects of equal opportunities.
+The Equal Opportunity Representative of the Department of Mechanical Engineering offers individual consultation hours for advice on all aspects of equal opportunities.
 Please request an appointment and initial contact by e-mail.